Together in Christ: 'Called to Holy Relationships' — 1 Thessalonians 4:7-8

 Lord God Almighty, I want my heart to be open and my spirit willing to receive and obey Your words in my life.
 I want my fellowship and relationships with other believers rooted in Your will.
 As the psalmist said so many years ago:

-Give me understanding, and I will obey your instructions; I will put them into practice with all my heart. * [Amen.]
+Give me understanding, so that I may keep your law and obey it with all my heart.
+[A] [Amen.]

 Related Scripture Readings